ZhentingWang/DIAGNOSIS/README.md

 See requirements.txt

-## Detecting unauthorized usages on the protected dataset planted with unconditional injected memorization
+## Detecting unauthorized usages on the protected dataset planted with unconditional injected memorization.

 1. Planting unconditional injected memorization into model: